dappsnation/akita-ng-fire/doc/authentication/api.md

 ### Custom User Claims

-For roles specific to the user you might want to update the `CustomUserClaims` :
+For roles specific to the user you might want to update the `CustomUserClaims`:

-First update your state :
+First update your state:

 ```typescript
 export interface Roles {